james922023/LeaguePicker-PythonWebsite/README.md

 And finnaly, here is the secure backend, that has admin login to do the post and see that page.
 ![alt text](./react-frontend/public/showing-backend.gif)

-This was lots of work but im excited that I can take a break and call this a checkpoint of PROTOYPE 1 DONE!!!
+This was lots of work but im excited that I can take a break and call this a checkpoint of PROTOYPE 1 DONE!!